nkhil/portfolio/content/projects/01_raspberry-pi/index.md

 Have you tried Wheaties?
 They're whole wheat with all of the bran.
 Won't you try Wheaties?
 For wheat is the best food of man.
 They're crispy and crunchy the whole year through, The kiddies never tire of them and neither will you.
 So just try Wheaties, the best breakfast food in the land!

 ![test img](./3.jpg)

+Have you tried Wheaties?
+They're whole wheat with all of the bran.
+Won't you try Wheaties?
+For wheat is the best food of man.
+They're crispy and crunchy the whole year through, The kiddies never tire of them and neither will you.
+So just try Wheaties, the best breakfast food in the land!

 ![test img](./4.jpg)

+Have you tried Wheaties?
+They're whole wheat with all of the bran.
+Won't you try Wheaties?
+For wheat is the best food of man.
+They're crispy and crunchy the whole year through, The kiddies never tire of them and neither will you.
+So just try Wheaties, the best breakfast food in the land!

 ![test img](./5.jpg)

+Have you tried Wheaties?
+They're whole wheat with all of the bran.
+Won't you try Wheaties?
+For wheat is the best food of man.
+They're crispy and crunchy the whole year through, The kiddies never tire of them and neither will you.
+So just try Wheaties, the best breakfast food in the land!

 ![test img](./6.jpg)

 My name is Rhoda Morgenstern.
 I was born in the Bronx, New York in December of 1941.
 I've always felt responsible for World War II.
 The first thing I remember liking that liked me back was food.
 I had a bad puberty; it lasted seventeen years.
 I'm a high school graduate.
 I went to art school.
 My entrance exam was on a book of matches.
 I decided to move out of the house when I was twenty-four.
 My mother still refers to this as the time I ran away from home.
 Eventually, I ran to Minneapolis, where it's cold and I figured I'd keep better.
 Now I'm back in Manhattan.
 New York, this is your last chance!